WhiskeySockets/Baileys/README.md

 1. stable: `npm install @adiwajshing/baileys`
 2. stabl-ish w quicker fixes & latest features: `npm install github:adiwajshing/baileys`

-Do note, the library will most likely vary if you're using the NPM package, read that [here](https://www.npmjs.com/package/@adiwajshing/baileys)
+Do note, the library will likely vary if you're using the NPM package, read that [here](https://www.npmjs.com/package/@adiwajshing/baileys)

 Then import in your code using:
 ``` ts